It’ll probably be the only way in which I was productive, but that’s OK.

 Seppius assures the magistrate that it’s insignificant.

 And Seppia adds that their beloved cousin Sextus will soon be avenged.
 He was the former new magistrate, killed by Spartacus in Kill Them All.
-I’m fairly sure that cousin doesn’t necessarily mean first cousin, because Seppius/Seppia and Sextus, and Licinia and Crassus are separated by a generation, I would guess.
+I’m fairly sure that cousin doesn’t necessarily mean first cousin, because Seppius/Seppia and Sextus, (and Licinia and Crassus, another set of cousins on the show – though never shown together, sadly) are separated by a generation, I would guess.

 What I’m trying to say is that you don’t talk to your brother like that unless it’s incest.
 Just…that’s the way it is.
 This isn’t interpretation, this is fact.